ReplyAide method

 What happens before checkout?

-Policy links, support boundaries, fit checks, and pending checkout status stay visible until live-link QA passes.
+Policy links, support boundaries, fit checks, and purchase status stay visible before payment.

 Validation posture

 No fake proof.
 No hidden automation.
-No live payment until files are checked.
+No payment path until files are checked.

 For buyers